These days, the first thing I do after setting up a new website is link it to the Google Search Console tool.

 Go to “Crawl” > “Fetch as Google,” and then click the “Fetch” button.
 When it’s complete, hit the “Submit to Index” button.

 When it’s done, it will report that the URL and linked pages have been submitted to Google’s index.

-When you login to Google Search Console, there’s a list of all the sites you have added.
+When you log in to Google Search Console, you’ll see a list of all the sites you added.
 The list includes messages relating to any recent issues Google has found with any of your sites.

-If there’s a message, click on the link at the end to see more details and access help on resolving the issue.
+If there’s a message, click on the link at the end to see more details and get help to resolve the issue.

 Add a URL for a recent post and select the type of post from the drop-down list.
-I chose “Articles.”
-There are several types to choose from including Reviews and Events.
+I chose Articles, but there are several other types to choose from, including Reviews and Events.

 Click “Tag this page and others like it.”
 This will tell Google to treat other similar pieces of content in the same way.

 The content comes up in a window next to the highlighting interface.
 Highlight each piece of information on your content and apply the appropriate tag.

 When you have finished, click the Done button and Google will find similar content for you to check.
 When you have checked that the pages look similar, click Create Page Set to check a few sample pages.

 When I did this, Google added my homepage, but it was easy to remove while checking the page set.
 Google wanted 10 example pages in all.
 Then I was able to publish the set.